 Who is eligible for services?

-All Medicaid clients can receive services through the use of telemedicine, whether they live in rural or urban areas.
-Only the Medicaid providers that have special telemedicine equipment can serve clients through telemedicine.
+All Health First Colorado members can receive services through the use of telemedicine, whether they live in rural or urban areas.
+Only the Health First Colorado providers that have special telemedicine equipment can serve members through telemedicine.

 How does telemedicine work?